 GrahamValue's screeners support NCAV or Net-Net(%) ≥ (greater than or equal to) filters because — by definition — the higher a stock's NCAV Price (Net-Net) in relation to the price, the better.

 An NCAV or Net-Net(%) of 100% or more on GrahamValue's screeners therefore indicates that the stock's NCAV Price (Net-Net) exceeds its current market price.

-The Preset Links below can be used to open the Classic Graham Screener (free) and the Advanced Graham Screener (paid) with the NCAV grade — which includes a positive EPS (TTM) requirement — selected by default.
+The Preset Links below can be used to open the free Classic Graham Screener and the paid Advanced Graham Screener with the NCAV grade — which includes a positive EPS (TTM) requirement — preselected.